 Please remember that masks are still required indoors at Academy Arts, and as always, admission is free on Thursday.

 Through March 6, Academy Museum of Art, 106 South St., Easton.
 Free open house reception 4-7:30 p.m.
 Thursday, Jan.
 13. 410-822-2787, academyartmuseum.org

-Steve Parks is a retired arts critic and editor now living in Easton.
+Steve Parks is a retired arts critic now living in Easton.